Skip to main content

 What to Pack

-SPF 30+ sunscreen for UV index 6 - still significant sun exposure during harbor and outdoor activities
+SPF 50+ sunscreen for that UV index of 8 - you're getting serious sun exposure during harbor walks even on partly cloudy days

 Insider Knowledge